ahmdaa/ahmdaa/README.md

 Hi there!
 Thank you for stopping by!

-You can call me Ahmed Abdalla or Ahmed A. for short.
+I'm Ahmed.

-I graduated from Hunter College with a BA in Computer Science.
+I recently graduated from Hunter College with a BA in Computer Science.

 I'm currently building my portfolio and exploring job opportunities.

 # Experience
 - Data Analysis